Palindo Marine

-PT Palindo Marine or PT Palindo Marine Shipyard (PMS) is a shipyard which is located on the island of Batam, Indonesia and nearest to Singapore.
+PT Palindo Marine or PT Palindo Marine Shipyard (PMS) is a shipyard which is located on the island of Batam, Indonesia, and nearest to Singapore.

 Products from PT Palindo Marine include patrol boats, passenger ferries, rescue boats, barges and various vessels made of steel, aluminium, GFRP and a combination of steel and aluminium.

 Background

 PT Palindo Marine in Batam, Riau Islands Province is an Indonesian company that has been producing fast boats and ferries since 2007.
-PT Palindo Marine's shipyard is located on the Sei Lekop island of Tanjung Uncang Batam, Indonesia and near Singapore.
+PT Palindo Marine's shipyard is located on the Sei Lekop island of Tanjung Uncang Batam, Indonesia, and near Singapore.
 Products from PT Palindo Kelautan include patrol boats, passenger ferries, crew, rescue boats, barges and various ships made of steel, aluminium, GFRP and a combination of steel and aluminium.
 The customer has given PT Palindo Marine the opportunity and confidence in its ability to produce boats, utilize shipbuilding technology and develop human resources.

-The company has more than 500 professional workers in their fields and is supported by shipbuilding industrial production facilities, capable of producing high quality ships.
+The company has more than 500 workers who are professionals in their fields and is supported by shipbuilding industrial production facilities capable of producing high quality ships.
 The main customers of shipping companies are in Indonesia, Malaysia, Singapore and Thailand.
 Government agencies in the country are the Navy, Department of Fisheries, Department of Forestry, The National Search And Rescue Agency, and other agencies.